Algiers: Immediate urban districts

 Sidi M'Hamed, located on the eastern shores of the bay, it is the geographically smallest and most densely populated district.
-The district is known for its numerous architectural styles ranging from moorish and Baroque, to modern and moderne styles, emphasising that Algiers is a melting-pot for architectural experimentation.
+The district is known for its numerous architectural styles ranging from moorish and Baroque, to modern and moderne styles, emphasising the city's stance as a melting-pot for architectural experimentation.
 It contains the most well-known landmarks such as Maqam Echahid, Central Postal Office, Sacred Heart Cathedral, the Government Palace, El Aurassi Hotel, Aérohabitat residency, the Cultural Palace, Bardo Museum and University of Algiers 1.
-Sidi M'Hamed's culture is one of the more diverse in Algiers and the country due to its historical ties with western values made possible due to French occupation, and traditional Algerian values leading to this area being widely viewed and represented as the hub for liberty, expression, and change; examples of this include Battle of Algiers, the mass riots of 1988, mass protests from 1990/1991 leading up into the Algerian Civil War, a result of a political and societal crisis, Hirak Echaabi in 2019.
+Sidi M'Hamed has always been the hub for expression, and chants for change; after all it has witnessed the Battle of Algiers, the mass riots of 1988, mass protests from 1990/1991 leading up into the Algerian Civil War, a result of a political and societal crisis, Hirak Echaabi in 2019.

-The district is serviced by various modes of Transport, 3 commuter rail stations, one of which is the Algiers Central Train Station "Agha", 5 Metro stations, 2 Gondola lift lines are planned, Algiers' Maritime Terminal, and the Port of Algiers (among the biggest ports of the country).
-Algerian Television (EPTV), the Algerian Radio, the Bank of Algeria, Algiers Financial City (AFC) (construction haulted) are based in Sidi M'Hamed.
+The district is serviced by various modes of transport, 3 commuter rail stations, the Algiers Central Train Station "Algiers Station" in the "Alger-Centre" municipality as well as the "Agha Station" in the "Sidi M'Hamed" (Previously "Mustapha") municipality and the "Ateliers Station" in the "Belouizdad" (Previously "Belcourt") municipality, 5 Metro stations, 2 Gondola lift lines are planned, Algiers' Maritime Terminal, and the Port of Algiers (among the biggest ports of the country).
+Algerian Television (EPTV), the Algerian Radio, the Bank of Algeria, Algiers Financial City (AFC) (construction halted) are based in Sidi M'Hamed.

 The district houses both chambers of the Algerian parliament, the Headquarters of the Presidency of the Republic, the Headquarters of the Republican Guard, and ministries of Foreign Affairs, Culture, Environment and Quality of Life, Youth and Sports, "Knowledge Economy, Startups And Micro Entreprises", "Interior, Local Authorities and Regional Planning"; As well as the Atomic Energy Commission.
 As well as housing the Province's House.